electracoin-ECA/electra-socialpay/README.md

         * USERS MUST MESSAGE BOT FIRST TO RECEIVE MESSAGES FROM BOT Telegram is tricky set up.
 Users MUST has username set, then their username is saved with their userID.
 You can then @username and you will be able to interact with user.
 To avoid spam the app is set up to Message Users directly instead of in chat/group.

+        * TypeError Found..
+Does Not Stop Application but will show in console.
+Will fix soon

 Twitter:
 * Tweet The Following To Set Address: